Trisfald/veridia-rpg/Traits.md

 ### Stronghold's doorway
 ##### *Requirements: grey magic 2*
 ##### Cost: 4 experience points
 Spend ten points of mana and perform a four hours long ritual.
-Divide mana and time by the number of participants.\
+Divide the mana and time spent between the participants.\
 You conjure a magical gate, as resistant as iron, no wider than six meters.
 Choose how the mechanism should be activated.\
 The enchantment lasts one month.

 ### Fantastic lift
 ##### *Requirements: grey magic 3*
 ##### Cost: 4 experience points
 Spend eight points of mana and perform a six hours long ritual.
-Divide mana and time by the number of participants.\
+Divide the mana and time spent between the participants.\
 A plaform is enchanted and becomes a magical elevator.
 It can carry ten people.
 Choose how the mechanism should be activated.\
 The enchantment lasts one month.